Hector: An Efficient Programming and Compilation Framework for Implementing Relational Graph Neural Networks in GPU Architectures: Design and Implementation of

-In Algorithm~\ref{algo:traversal_template}, the edge type, node indices retrieval scheme in line~5 -- line~7 depend on the sparse adjacency encoding.
+In the traversal template, as shown in Algorithm~\ref{algo:traversal_template}, the edge type, node indices retrieval scheme in lines~5-7 depend on the sparse adjacency encoding.
 Similarly to the GEMM template, when a row vector needs to be loaded or stored, the tensor materialization scheme determines how the row is located in the materialized tensor.
 All statements are initially inserted into the innermost loop.

-When \oursystem{} finishes the loop transforms, it signals the operator instance derived from the traversal template to define work assignment on line~1 in Algorithm~\ref{algo:traversal_template}.
-We use a simple hard-coded scheme.
-For example, if the loop nest is three levels, as exemplified by Algorithm~\ref{algo:traversal_template}, we assign the outermost loop, i.e., \texttt{idxEdge} or \texttt{idxNode} loop, to each block.
+After \oursystem{} finishes the loop transformations, it then defines work assignment on line~1 in Algorithm~\ref{algo:traversal_template} for the operator instance derived from the traversal template using a simple scheme.
+For example, if the loop nest is three levels, as exemplified by Algorithm~\ref{algo:traversal_template}, we assign the outermost loop, i.e., \texttt{idxEdge} or \texttt{idxNode} loop, to each thread block and the two inner loops to the multi-dimensional threads in each block.